eea/reportek.zopebuildout/README.rst

 Project name
 ------------
-The project name is BDR: Bussines Data Repository and it's based on Zope framework.
+The project name is MDR: Mediterranean Data Repository and it's based on Zope framework.

 Prerequisites - System packages